erasys/dnode-php-sync-client/README.md

 Run tests
 ---------

-To run all tests, just run 'phpunit .' from the main directory.
+To run all tests, just run `phpunit .` from the main directory.

-_test/DnodeTest.php is integration test which needs dnode echo service running.
+`_test/DnodeTest.php` is integration test which needs dnode echo server running.
-Sources for this test service are in _test/node directory.
-You need to first install dnode dependency by running "npm install ." inside that directory.
+Sources for this test server are in `_test/node` directory.
+You need to first install dnode dependency by running `npm install .` from directory `_test/dnode`.
-Once dnode is installed, DnodeTest.php will start the echo service on port 8080 when necessary.
+Once dnode is installed, `DnodeTest.php` will start the echo service on port 8080 when necessary.

 The usual